d-stephenson/d-stephenson.github.io/_posts/2021-03-08-journal-one-des501.md

 The processes in the IM principles are:

-<b>Projects:</b> The creation of new organisational capacity, or new software or hardware for the information systems
+<b>Projects:</b> The creation of new organisational capacity, or new software or hardware for the information systems<br>
-<b>Change:</b> Ensure improvements can be made through the evaluation of information systems
+<b>Change:</b> Ensure improvements can be made through the evaluation of information systems<br>
-<b>Operations:</b> Ensure improvements to the day-to-day processes of the organisation, which benefit the overall system
+<b>Operations:</b> Ensure improvements to the day-to-day processes of the organisation, which benefit the overall system<br>
-<b>Performance:</b> Management are able to ensure the systems peak capacity is maintained
+<b>Performance:</b> Management are able to ensure the systems peak capacity is maintained <br>

 <h3>Information Management Strategies</h3>